Tomb of Saadi, The Persian Poet in Shiraz

 Design of Saadi’s Tomb; One of Marvelous Shiraz Attractions

-The architecture of the building is adopted from the shape of the “Chehel Sutun” or Forty column Palace in Isfahan city.
+The architecture of the building is adopted from the shape of the “Chehel Sutun” or Forty Column Palace in Isfahan city.
 It is dressed with mirror works and mosaic works of all colors.
 Saadi’s Tomb is located inside this building, which is covered with high walls and a hexadecimal ceiling.
 There are 8 tablets attached to the walls all around the room, seven of them inscribed with selected poems of Saadi, and one of them describing the process of constructing the building.

 Other poets buried at the Tomb of Saadi